 Pros of WSUS

-Cost: WSUS is a free tool, so businesses of any size can take advantage of its features.
-For smaller companies who aren’t able to utilize Microsoft’s enterprise-level system, SCCM, WSUS provides some patching automation capabilities at no upfront cost.
-However, companies evaluating WSUS should keep in mind the hidden costs of the system, including time spent on troubleshooting and cost to acquire and use other tools for non-Windows operating systems as well as third party applications.
+Cost: WSUS is a free tool that is installed as a role on Windows Server, so businesses of any size can take advantage of its features.
+For smaller companies who aren’t able to utilize Microsoft’s System Center Configuration Manager (SCCM), WSUS provides some patching automation capabilities at no upfront cost.
+However, companies evaluating WSUS should keep in mind the hidden costs of the system, such as time spent on troubleshooting and cost to acquire and use other tools for non-Windows operating systems and third party applications.

 Cons of WSUS

-Difficult to setup and configure: The initial setup of WSUS can be time-consuming as there are many system requirements that have to be met before it is installed, and configuring the system to automatically check for and apply updates is tricky.
-WSUS sometimes fails to sync on certain machines, leaving SysAdmins to spend hours identifying the root cause of the problem and resolving it.
+Difficult to setup and configure: The initial setup of WSUS can be time-consuming as there are multiple system requirements that have to be met before it is installed, and configuring the system to automatically check for and apply updates can be both time consuming and complex.
+WSUS sometimes fails to sync on certain machines, leaving technicians to spend hours identifying the root cause of the problem and resolving it.

-Update Issues: There have been long-standing reports of WSUS failing to properly report on patch status for all workstations and servers.
-Updates may not be installed consistently across an infrastructure, and some machines will report being 100% up-to-date on patches when they are missing critical updates.
+Update Issues: There have been long-standing reports of WSUS failing to properly update on patch status for all workstations and servers.
+Updates may not be installed consistently across an infrastructure, and some machines will report being 100% up to date on patches when they are still missing critical updates.
 If SysAdmins are not vigilant in tracking patch status and failed updates, WSUS will leave you vulnerable when you think you’re patched.

-Limited Ability to Patch 3rd Party Applications: 3rd party software applications including Java and Adobe are easy targets for hackers as they often include vulnerabilities which have not been patched: Studies have found that 76%1 of all vulnerabilities are not from operating systems but from 3rd party applications.
-WSUS only allows for patching of these applications through an API which requires additional configuration and therefore is rarely used.
+Limited Ability to Patch Third-Party Applications: Third-party software, such as Java and Adobe, are easy targets for hackers as they often include vulnerabilities which have not been patched.
+WSUS only allows for patching of these applications through complex workarounds, and the update catalogs are not intuitive.

 Lack of reporting: Infrastructure visibility is increasingly important as attacks become more costly and compliance becomes stricter.
 WSUS fails to provide adequate reporting on network-wide vulnerabilities, leaving SysAdmins to patch together reports from several sources and hope they have accounted for everything.
 This lack of reporting can lead to unpatched vulnerabilities going unnoticed and failed audits.